opendatasoft/ods-documentation-explore-api/source/includes/v1/records_api.md

 `pretty_print`       | If set to true (default is false), pretty prints JSON and JSONP output `format`             | Format of the response output.
-Can be `json` (default), `jsonp`, `geojson`, `geojsonp`, `rss`, `atom` `callback`           | JSONP or GEOJSONP callback `sort`               | Sorts results by the specified field (e.g. `record_timestamp`).
+Can be `json` (default), `jsonp`, `geojson`, `geojsonp`, `rss`, `atom` `callback`           | JSONP or GEOJSONP callback `sort`               | Sorts results by the specified field (for example, `record_timestamp`).
 By default, the sort is descending.
 A minus sign `-` may be used to perform an ascending sort.
-Sorting is only available on numeric fields (Integer, Decimal), date fields (Date, DateTime) and on text fields which have the sortable annotation
+Sorting is only available on numeric fields (Integer, Decimal), date fields (Date, DateTime), and on text fields that have the sortable annotation
 `rows`               | Number of results to return in a single call.
 By default, `10` results are returned.
-While you can request for up to `10 000` results in a row, such requests are not optimal and can be throttled so you should consider splitting them into smaller ones or use the Records Download API.
+While you can request up to `10 000` results in a row, such requests are not optimal and can be throttled.
+So, you should consider splitting them into smaller ones or use the Records Download API.
 Note also that the cumulated value of the parameters `start` and `rows` cannot go over `10 000`.
 It means that with the Records Search API, there's no way to access a result with a position greater than `10 000`.
-If however you need to do so, consider again using the Records Download API.
+If you need to do so, consider again using the Records Download API.
 `start`              | Index of the first result to return (starting at 0).
 Use in conjunction with "rows" to implement paging

 ## Record Lookup API